 3. Adjoining Structures

-It consists of the followings:
+It consists of the following:

 They are used to restrict traffic on a particular lane or sometimes as road railing but are generally positioned to protect a specific object, such as a corner of a street or the side of a gate.

-Q.1 What are the three major bridge components?
+What are the three major bridge components?

 The major three bridge components are Substructure (Abutments, Piers, Wing Walls) Superstructure (Beams, girders, Bearing, Arch, Cables, Parapet wall, handrail, Flooring) Adjoining structure (Approaches, Guard Stones)

-Q.2 What is sub structure of bridge?
+What is the substructure of the bridge?

-Substructure components of bridge below the level of bearings is known as Substructure.
+Substructure components of a bridge below the level of bearings is known as Substructure.
 It consists of the following.

 Watch Video: Components of Bridge and Their Functions